Four coaches shortlisted for NASCO Coach of the Month Award for January

-Four players have been shortlisted for the Ghana Premier League Nasco Player of the Month award for the month of January.
+Four Coaches who led their teams to impressive results in January have been nominated for the NASCO Coach of the Month Award.

-The winner of the 2020/21 GPL NASCO Player of the Month for January award will be announced on Wednesday, February 10, 2021.
+The winner of the 2020/21 GPL NASCO Coach of the Month for January award will be announced on Wednesday, February 10, 2021.

 - Despairing Hearts of Oak seek to end winless run against resurgent Legon Cities